 Kaaimansgat Vineyard, Elandskloof Valley, Villiersdorp.
-The soil is of shale origin with a significant portion of granite in the topsoil and clay throughout.
-This vineyard lies at 700m above sea level and is surrounded by tall mountains, making for a unique terroir ideal for the optimal ripening of this cultivar.
+The soil is shale origin with a significant portion of granite in the topsoil and clay throughout.
+This vineyard lies at 700 m above sea-level and is surrounded by tall mountains, making for a unique terroir ideal for the optimal ripening of this cultivar.
 Pinot noir clones 115, 667 & 777.
 The vineyard was planted in 2008.

-A year with great ripening conditions for this specific location.
-Winds during set, led to extremely tiny berries and thus the resulting wine has a high grape to juice ratio.
-There is great intensity without weight.
-The tannin is medium grain and is supported by a lovely fresh acidity, which brings the desired tension.
+This was an excellent vintage with ideal conditions for set and ripening.
+The wine offers intensity and power without weight.
+The tannin is silky, medium-grained and is supported by a lovely fresh acidity, which brings the desired tension.

 Grapes are hand-picked, hand-sorted, grapes are cold-soaked, fermentation is spontaneous, post-fermentation maceration is complete when the tannins are optimal, minimum of 10 months in 228-liter French oak barrels (new and older).

 Descriptors of the nose:

 Mixed red and dark berry fruit, rose hip, lifted cocoa, typical and the unique orange rind character imparted by the vineyard site

 Descriptors of the flavour & palate: